nvjome/gameboy-emu/README.md

 ### gbcore

 Includes the CPU emulation core, memory, and registers.
-Provides an API for some frontend, including a framebuffer to diplay.
+Provides an API for some frontend.

 ### app